frederic-perez/AmE-dictionary/data/dictionary.md

 __ticky-tacky__ _adj_ _The ticky-tacky plan._
 __Tico__ _n_ A native or inhabitant of Costa Rica.
 __tidbit__ _n_ :dart::nine::m::pencil2: /ˈtɪdˌbɪt/ (titbit) __1__ A delicate bit or morsel of food. _He fed the cat tidbits._ __2__ A choice or pleasing bit of anything, as gossip.
-__tiddlywinks__ _n_ /ˈtɪdlɪˌwɪŋks/ (functioning as singular) A game in which players try to flick discs of plastic into a cup by pressing them sharply on the side with other larger discs.
+__tiddlywinks__ _n_ :two::camera: /ˈtɪdlɪˌwɪŋks/ (functioning as singular) A game in which players try to flick discs of plastic into a cup by pressing them sharply on the side with other larger discs.
 __tidy up__ _phr v_ :three: To put something in order; to clean something. _I need to tidy the place up._
 __tidy<sup>1</sup>__ _adj_ _A tidy plan._
 __tidy<sup>2</sup>__ _v_ _She tidied her desk._